authors to locate, create and manage associations and links among parts of

 environment to candidate vendors, with the question, “Can your product/s

 properly support these functions and, if so, tell me how in detail.”
-Because reputable vendors will opt out if

 they can’t comply, this will help to weed out the fellows who might sell you